 Data processing agreement (DPA) for our role as a data processor/service provider, as part of our standard service agreement with our customers.

 Proper due diligence of our service providers, including receipt of appropriate representations and warranties of compliance with data protection laws and regulations; view our list of sub-processors https://tray.io/sub-processors.

-On-boarding and annual data protection and information security training for our staff.
+Onboarding and annual data protection and information security and privacy training for our staff.

 GDPR related procedures and policies, including breach management and notification, data retention, a data transfer risk assessment, impact assessments, assistance to controllers and records of processing.